by George Orwell

-The book ends with a meeting between the pigs and the neighboring humans.
-The animals watch on through a farmhouse window as the pigs explain that there must have been some misunderstanding.
-They want to make it clear to the humans that they never meant to incite rebellion; their entire goal has been "to live at peace and in normal business relations" (10.27, our italics).
-In short, the pigs have hung the other animals out to dry – the Rebellion is dead.
+At the end of the novel, the animals peek through a farmhouse window as the pigs explain to the humans that there must have been some misunderstanding.
+See, they never meant to incite rebellion; their entire goal has been "to live at peace and in normal business relations" (10.27).

-But it was also a sellout that drew the ire of George Orwell.
-What people often emphasize when they read the end of Animal Farm is that the pigs have become exactly like the humans.
-The final line goes, "The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which" (10.32).
+No wonder we end on this line: "The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which" (10.32).

 That's how we know Animal Farm is more than a simple anti-communist allegory.
 It's an anti-everything allegory.
 The pigs and men are identical, and they're both cheating each other: "Napoleon and Mr. Pilkington had each played an ace of spades simultaneously" (10.32).